MikeTheEngr/TULKON/README.md

 - TULKON remembers you asked about Germany last week
 - TULKON remembers you mentioned you're a software engineer
-- No prompting needed — it just knows
+- No prompting needed, it just knows

 **Layer 4 — Proactive Intelligence** *(in development)* Notices patterns across conversations and volunteers relevant information without being asked.